-FTSE shines as world stocks near four-week highs
+World stocks near four-week highs, Morgan Stanley shines

 The rise in short-dated yields has pushed the real yield on U.S. two-year Treasuries above the S&P 500 dividend yield for the first time in 10 years. tmsnrt.rs/2JSYMCO

-Currency market movements, outside of a sliding sterling and recovering dollar, were restrained.
+Currency market movements, outside of a sliding sterling, were restrained.

-The yen pulled back to 107.24 against the dollar.
-The safe-haven currency was pushed down by signs of progress in talks between South and North Korea.
+The yen pulled back to 107.23 against the dollar, pushed down by signs of progress in talks between South and North Korea.

-Strong metals prices, boosted by supply concerns after U.S. sanctions on Russian aluminum giant Rusal, helped send Europe’s basic resources stocks higher.
+Strong metals prices, boosted by supply concerns after U.S. sanctions on Russian aluminum giant Rusal, helped send Europe’s basic resources stocks surging 2.1 percent.
 [MET/L]

 Oil prices also continued their relentless rise.